Your obsession with ‘Heated Rivalry’ is about much more than sex, therapists say

 By Ian Kerner, CNN

-(CNN) — Struggles over intimacy, relationships and sex are usually on the table when I get together with a group of therapist colleagues to talk about what’s coming up in our practices and where we can use some guidance.
+(CNN) — Struggles over intimacy, relationships and sex are usually on the table when I get together with a group of therapist colleagues from the Institute for Contemporay Psychotherapy to talk about what’s coming up in our practices and where we can use some guidance.
 A handful of us meet over lunch every other week to discuss those clinical issues or a new research study or whether we’ll all eventually be replaced by AI.

 We don’t usually talk about television shows, but we recently checked those concerns to discuss why the groundbreaking Canadian series “Heated Rivalry,” a drama about fictional hockey players Ilya Rozanov and Shane Hollander falling in love, is making such a huge cultural impact.
 (The show is streaming in the United States on HBO Max, which is owned by CNN’s parent company, Warner Bros.
 Discovery.)